Checkmk/ansible-checkmk/README.md

 # Ansible roles and modules

-# Deprecation Warning!
+# This project is archived!
-We are deprecating this project in favor of our very own official [Ansible Collection](https://github.com/tribe29/ansible-collection-tribe29.checkmk).
+We archived this project in favor of our very own official [Ansible Collection](https://github.com/tribe29/ansible-collection-tribe29.checkmk).
 We are confident, that it will deliver just as much value, as this project, while being up-to-date with the Ansible ecosystem.
-So what does that mean?
-We will leave this repository open until the end of October 2022 and archive it then.
 See you on the other side!

 # Original README